-You can choose to have a religious ceremony or a civil ceremony when you are getting married.
-If you are forming a civil partnership you will be able to have a civil ceremony alone, see more information on civil partnerships.
+When you get married you can choose to have a religious ceremony or a civil ceremony.
+If you are forming a civil partnership you can only have a civil ceremony.
+Find out more about civil partnerships.

 You can arrange to have a civil ceremony in Harrow at:

 On the day of the ceremony the registrars will meet with you.
 They'll check your personal details and obtain the information that will be entered into the schedule.
 If your ceremony is at the council's ceremony rooms or a licensed venue within Harrow, you can tailor your ceremony.

-If you are marrying in the Established Church (the Church of England or Church of Wales) all the arrangements will normally be made by your vicar.
+If you are marrying in the Established Church all the arrangements will normally be made by your vicar.
+(The established Church is the Church of England or Church of Wales).

-If you are subject to immigration control and you want to marry in the Established Church you will need to submit your notice of marriage to the register office.
+If you're subject to immigration control and you want to marry in the Established Church, you will need to submit your notice of marriage to the register office.

 Non-Church of England religious weddings

 A few places may require you to arrange for the attendance of a registrar on the day of the wedding.
-They will advise you if this is the case, if so please contact us as early as possible to book a registrar using the details at the end of this page.
+They will advise you if this is the case.
+If so please contact us as early as possible to book a registrar using the details at the end of this page.

 Customary religious weddings

-In some faiths, the customary religious weddings ceremonies aren't recognised under English law.
+In some faiths, the customary religious wedding ceremonies aren't recognised under English law.
 To receive the legal status of your marriage you will need to have a simple civil marriage performed separately.
 You will need to confirm if this required before arranging the date for your religious wedding.
 If a separate civil wedding is needed, we strongly advise you to schedule it first, otherwise there may be legal complications later.
-To confirm if your ceremony is recognised under English law please contact us using the details at the end of this page.
+To confirm whether your ceremony is recognised under English law please contact us using the details at the end of this page.

 Arranging your ceremony